 Disposable monthly income is the amount that you retain after monthly expenses.
 It is the difference between your monthly income and your monthly expenses.
 Your disposable income determines the value of your monthly installments.
 If you are left with two years on your statute of limitations, and you owe the IRS $10,000.
 After a financial assessment, the Internal Revenue Service calculates your monthly disposable income as $200; they will expect at least $4,800 ($200 each month for two years) to settle the $10,000 debt; that is if you do not have assets that can be liquidated to satisfy the obligation.
 Not a bad deal.

 Is the liability dischargeable according to Chapter 7 or the Chapter 13 bankruptcy case?
 If it is dischargeable and the IRS is aware of that, your offer is more likely to be accepted.

 Other factors that may affect your eligibility

-Items required for the approval of your offer
+Items required for the approval of your IRS Offer in Compromise